AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-grouping-fields.md

 ## Grouping field example

-Grouping fields can be used to group metadata and data fields in a Data View by Asset Name so that each row in the Data View contains only the data and metadata for a single asset.
+Use grouping fields to group metadata and data fields in a data view by asset name so that each row contains only the data and metadata for a single asset.

 **Without grouping**